top of page

 7. How important is it for church members to understand church history?

-8. What do you think church membership mean?
-How to suggest we can improve our church membership process?
+8. What do you think church membership means?
+How do you suggest we can improve our church membership process?

 9. What do you think should be the oversight of elders of the curriculum taught in women's ministry classes/events?